f20/power-models/README.md

 package available from strawberryperl.com are good.
 * On FreeBSD and many Linux distributions, console applications and Perl 5 are either pre-installed or available from the ports/packages system.

-On mobile operating systems, setting up a suitable environment is much more troublesome; https://dcmf.co.uk/models might better meet your needs.

 Step 2.
 Download the code.
 ---------------------------